bharathramh92/DocSearch/README.md

+This project is intended to work seamlessly in python2.7 and python3.4

 Sub projects (README of its project is inside their corresponding directory)
 - InitialDataExtraction(Data retrieval from Google Books API).
 - KeyWord(KeyWord generation using Stanford NLP)